apify/apify-docs/content/academy/puppeteer_playwright/page/waiting.md

 ## [](#waiting-for-navigation) Navigation

 If we remember properly, after clicking the first result, we want to console log the title of the result's page and save a screenshot into the filesystem.
 In order to grab a solid screenshot of the loaded page though, we should **wait for navigation**  before snapping the image.
-This can be done with `page.waitForNavigation()`.
+This can be done with [`page.waitForNavigation()`](https://pptr.dev/#?product=Puppeteer&version=v14.1.0&show=api-pagewaitfornavigationoptions).

+> A navigation is simply when a new [page load]({{@link dynamic_pages_and_spas.md}}) happens.
+First, the `domcontentloaded` event is fired, then the `load` event. `page.waitForNavigation()` will wait for the `load` event to fire.

 Naively, you might immediately think that this is the way we should wait for navigation after clicking the first result: